LucasBehrendt/gamers-ground/README.md

 To help speed up the content discovery of search engines crawling the website, a sitemap.xml file was added to the project by generating it from [XML Sitemaps](https://www.xml-sitemaps.com/).
 The deployed link was used to generate a list of urls within the site.

+On a live project, the sitemap would need to be registered through the Google Search Console.
+Since this project is for educational purposes only, and won't be deployed to a custom domain, this will not be done for this website.

 <details>

 <summary>XML Sitemaps</summary>